TheresaLui/SelfHelpContent_v2/articles/microsoft.dms/migration-errors-other-cosmosdb.md

 **Version of the database not supported when connecting to source**

 * Cause: The version of the source database configured for migration is not supported by DMS yet.
-As newer versions of Mongo DB are released, they are tested with DMS to ensure compatibility and DMS is updated before they are supported as valid sources.
+As newer versions of MongoDB are released, they are tested with DMS to ensure compatibility and DMS is updated before they are supported as valid sources.
 * Workaround: In order to proceed with the migration before such update, export the databases/collections to Azure storage and use the "Data from Azure storage" option for source configuration as described [here](https://docs.microsoft.com/azure/dms/tutorial-mongodb-cosmos-db#specify-source-details)

-### Migration Activity in Queued State
+## Migration Activity in Queued State

 * [Troubleshooting migration activity in queued state](https://docs.microsoft.com/azure/dms/known-issues-troubleshooting-dms#migration-activity-in-queued-state)<br>